Semiparametric inference for impulse response functions using double/debiased machine learning: Hyperparameter tuning

-\textbf{Random forests}: We fix the number of trees to 500.
-The maximal depth of each tree ($d$) and the minimal number of observations in the leafs of the trees ($\ell$) are determined by cross-validation on $R=10$ simulated samples.
-We perform a simple grid search over $\{\{d,\ell\}~\lvert~d\in\{10,20,50\} \wedge \ell \in \{1,5,10\}\}$ and select the hyperparameter-combination most frequently yielding the best predictive cross-validation performance (on $S_2$). \\\\ \textbf{Gradient boosted trees}: We perform a two-stage tuning procedure.
-In the first stage, we fix the learning rate of the tree booster to 0.1, set the number of boosting rounds to some very high number (10'000) and abort the training process (on $S_1$) if the predictive validation error (on $S_2$) has not decreased since 50 rounds of boosting.
-The maximum tree depth for the base learners ($d$), the minimum sum of instance weight needed in a child ($w$), the subsampling ratio for observations used to construct each tree ($s^o$), and the subsampling ratio for features when constructing each tree ($s^f$) are determined by cross-validation on $R=50$ simulated examples.
-We perform a simple grid search over $\{\{d,w,s^o, s^f\}~\lvert~d\in\{1, ...,10\} \wedge w \in \{1, ..., 10\} \wedge s^o\in\{0.25,0.5,0.75, 1\} \wedge s^f\in\{0.25,0.5,0.75, 1\}\}$ and select the hyperparameter-combination yielding the best predictive cross-validation performance (on $S_2$).
+Random forests: We fix the number of trees to 500.
+For each simulation replication, the maximal depth of each tree ($d$), the minimal number of observations in the leafs of the trees ($\ell$) and the maximal fraction of features considered for each node split ($m_{try}$) are determined by cross-validation using the $K$ sub-processes as folds.
+We perform a simple grid search over $\{\{d,\ell, m_{try}\}~\lvert~d\in\{5, 10,20,50\} \wedge \ell \in \{1,5,10\} \wedge m_{try} \in \{0.3, 1.0\}\}$ and select the hyperparameter-combination yielding the best predictive cross-validation performance.

-In the second stage, using the optimal tree-hyperparameters from stage 1, we select the learning rate most frequently yielding the best predictive cross-validation performance (on $S_2$) across an additional $R$ draws.
+Gradient boosted trees: We perform a two-stage tuning procedure.
+In the first stage, we fix the learning rate of the tree booster to 0.1, set the number of boosting rounds to some very high number (10'000) and abort the estimation process if the predictive validation error has not decreased since 50 rounds of boosting.
+The maximum tree depth for the base learners ($d$), the minimum sum of instance weight needed in a child ($w$), the subsampling ratio for observations used to construct each tree ($s^o$), and the subsampling ratio for features when constructing each tree ($s^f$) are determined by cross-validation using the $K$ sub-processes as folds.
+We perform a simple grid search over $\{\{d,w,s^o, s^f\}~\lvert~d\in\{1, ...,10\} \wedge w \in \{1, ..., 10\} \wedge s^o\in\{0.25,0.5,0.75, 1\} \wedge s^f\in\{0.25,0.5,0.75, 1\}\}$ and select the hyperparameter-combination yielding the best predictive cross-validation performance.
+In the second stage, using the optimal tree-hyperparameters from stage 1, we select the learning rate most frequently yielding the best predictive cross-validation performance.
 We perform a search over the candidate set $\{0.001, 0.002, 0.005, 0.01, 0.02, 0.05, 0.1, 0.25, 0.5\}$.
-Finally, the optimal number of boosting rounds is determined as the average early-stopped boosting round for the selected learning rate.\\\\
+Finally, the optimal number of boosting rounds is determined as the average early-stopped boosting round for the selected learning rate.
+For computational reasons, we repeat this procedure on $R=50$ simulated examples and fix the hyperparameters for all simulation replications to the hyperparameter combination most frequently yielding the best cross-validation performance.\\\\